antolu/LHCbDIRAC/container/README.md

 * dockerEntrypoint.sh: entry point of docker to setup the DIRAC environment before executing the command
 * dirac_self_ping.py: Marathon monitors containers by executing a command inside them.
 This script perform a DIPS ping on the service running inside the container

+The host should mount into the container:
+* the dirac.cfg in `/opt/dirac/etc/dirac.cfg`
+* the certificates as `/opt/dirac/etc/grid-security`

+If running a service, it is necessary to expose a port.

 ## monitoring folder

 This contains all the necessary scripts to monitor the containers.
 They are deployed on all mesos slave with puppet.